 Endpiece

 Ed: There has to be many more social events that would warrant inclusion in this section.
-I am currently seeking photos of those events, and indeed photos that better illustrate the events that I have included!
+Additional photos of those events are required, as are photos that might better illustrate the events that are included!